Chemistry-Mike/Chemistry-Mike.github.io/_pages/about.md

 - **RNA Polymerase II CTD Heptad Repeats:** A repeating sequence in the RNA polymerase II molecule involved in transcriptional regulation.[RNA CTD](https://en.wikipedia.org/wiki/RNA_polymerase_II_holoenzyme)
 - **p53 Protein Regions:** The "Guardian of the Genome" contains large sections of disordered regions both internal and terminal which provide functionality of the protein. [p53](https://en.wikipedia.org/wiki/P53)

-In molecular dynamics simulations, it is crucial to ensure the accuracy of the generated trajectories.
-To do so, I use GROMACS to create a simulated environment that includes solvents ([water models](https://pubs.acs.org/doi/10.1021/acs.jctc.6b00429)) to mimic the protic effects on the protein's polar regions.
+The first step in performing molecular dynamics simulations is to select an appropriate [forcefield](https://manual.gromacs.org/2023.3/user-guide/force-fields.html) for the protein of interest.
+Forcefields are mathematical models that describe the interactions between atoms and molecules in a system.
+These forcefields are derived from experimental data and are able to reproduce many of the thermodynamic and structural properties of proteins.
+One popular forcefield used in molecular dynamics simulations is the Amber forcefield, which has been extensively parameterized for proteins and nucleic acids.
+Other popular forcefields include Charmm, OPLS, and GROMOS.
+The selection of the forcefield depends on the specific system and the type of interactions that need to be captured accurately.
+Particularly for IDPs [Force-Field](https://pubs.acs.org/doi/full/10.1021/ct501178z)

+Once the forcefield is chosen, the simulation system must be prepared.
+This includes adding hydrogens to the protein structure, defining the simulation box, adding counterions to neutralize the system, and solvating the protein with water molecules.
+The choice of solvent is also important, as different water models can significantly affect the stability and behavior of the protein during the simulation.
+Commonly used water models include TIP3P, SPC, and SPC/E. Particularly excellent in the case of IDPs is [water models](https://pubs.acs.org/doi/10.1021/acs.jctc.6b00429).

 Due to the immense conformational phase space at an atomistic level, studies on proteins typically focus on a smaller region **(20-100 residues)** for rigorous investigation.
+The choice of forcefield, augmentations to the simulations, and other considerations are all made prior to simulating the system.

 **Project 1: Locking the Domains - A Better Representation**
 ------

 ![Main](/images/TOC.png)

-The choice of forcefield, augmentations to the simulations, and other considerations are all made prior to simulating the system.
 One instance which is generally not considered is the **influence of neighboring regions**, particularly those which are **ordered** and have strict defined structures.

 ![Main](/images/PTL-Visualization.png)